hheelweg/PyeDNA/README.md

 Future versions will include:
 - Creation of more complex DNA structure
+- Curated `DYE_DIR` with topologies and GAFF parameters for dyes
 - Module for constructing dye input structures from ChemDraw (`.cdx`) files
 - More functionality to analyze trajectories classically
 - More functionality to analyze trajectories quantum-mechanically